 Promsvyazbank said that the ruble’s recent recovery was mainly due to some exporters selling foreign currencies and import activity was sluggish, and the bank predicted that the ruble exchange rate will challenge 74-76 rubles to the dollar in recent days.

-Some observers are less concerned about the ruble’s return to pre-war levels, citing strict capital controls that mean the ruble is no longer a free-floating currency, and ruble trading volumes have fallen to their lowest levels in a decade.
+Some observers are less concerned regarding the ruble’s return to pre-war levels, citing strict capital controls that mean the ruble is no longer a free-floating currency, and ruble trading volumes have fallen to their lowest levels in a decade.

 Oil and gas funds continue to flow in